 What Are the Defenses Against Hit and Run?

-If you are facing hit and run charges, it is important to understand the legal defenses available.
+If you are facing hit-and-run charges in San Diego, it is important to understand the legal defenses available.
 Defenses your lawyer can assert in your case will depend on the surrounding circumstances.
-Common hit and run defenses include the following:
+Common hit-and-run defenses include the following:

 - Insanity defense: This is a common defense in criminal trials.
 A driver may admit leaving the scene of an accident but assert lack of culpability based on mental illness.
 Insanity is an excuse defense as compared to a justification defense.